 The summer might be the busiest travel season but Europe is a great place to visit year-round.
 We’ve listed the positives and negatives of traveling during each season.

 Before you head off to Europe be sure to check out this Pre-Departure Travel Checklist so you don’t overlook any small, but important, details.

 I get sent a lot of questions about traveling in Europe that don’t warrant its own article — so I made a Mega-List Of Random Travel Questions.

 Let’s dive into the million-dollar question… how much does it actually cost to travel through Europe?
 Below are some helpful articles to help you estimate how much money you’ll need to backpack Europe on a budget.
 I will also cover things like using ATMs and credit cards, exchanging currency, and other money-related issues.

 Here’s a high-level guide to estimating How Much It Costs To Backpack Europe on a budget.
 I break down the average cost of food, alcohol, accommodation, sightseeing, transportation, pre-trip travel expenses, and other common expenses.

-I’ve created In-Depth City Price Guides that cover travel costs for more than 30 cities in Europe.
+I’ve created In-Depth City Price Guides that cover travel costs for 30+ cities in Europe.
 Each city guide includes average prices for food, accommodation, sightseeing, and more.